kjaymiller/kjaymiller.com/content/popclip-snippet-qr-code.md

 ---
 date: 2022-02-25 22:10:00-08:00
-description: 'Here is a subtle description to encourage the reader to read the blog
-  post:
+description:
   "I recently discovered a clever way to generate QR codes using PopClip and shortcuts
-  - check it out in my latest blog post!'
+  - check it out in my latest blog post!"
 image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/QR%20Code%20Shortcut.png
 link: https://forum.popclip.app/t/generator-qr-code-is-very-needed-thank/660
 tags: popclip, shortcuts
 title: Generate QR Codes Using PopClip and Shortcuts
 ---

 While checking email I saw there was a new popclip forum post[^1] where OP was asking for a snippet that generated a qr code...

 I did that thing where I started typing before my brain could stop me.